 The airport lounges are frequently shared by both first and business class flyers, and usually have showers, food and drink, and some lounges even offer nap rooms.
 There is an ever-decreasing difference between business class and first class, yet they are both much more spacious, comfortable and peaceful than economy seating.

-Virgin Atlantic distinguished the similarities of business and first class flights by blurring the lines of the two; they now offer the Upper Class suite which acts as a first class product at a business class price.
+Virgin Atlantic distinguished the similarities between business and first class flights by blurring the lines of the two; they now offer the Upper Class suite which acts as a first class product at a business class price.

 There are several differences and similarities between business class and first class flights.
 Ultimately, price is a large factor which will affect which class you choose to fly in.
 There are many similarities between the two, but the main difference is the price!